 - Plant-Based Sources – Lentils, Quinoa, Green Peas, Chickpeas, Black Beans, Kidney Beans, Pinto Beans, Almonds, Peanuts, Nut Butters, Plant-Based Protein Powder

-Macros #2: Carbohydrates
+Macro #2: Carbohydrates

-Carbohydrates (more commonly known as Carbs), help fuel us during workouts, support our recovery from workouts, and can support digestion via dietary fiber.
+Carbohydrates (more commonly known as carbs), help fuel us during workouts, support our recovery from workouts, and can support digestion via dietary fiber.
 Carbs are also delicious! (: